-A small Japanese-English electronic dictionary permanently resides on my host mother’s kitchen table in Kyoto; a creaky bridge over our gaping language barrier.
-In such close quarters, the crash-course conversational basics don’t really get you very far.
+A small Japanese-English electronic dictionary permanently resides on my host mother’s kitchen table in Kyoto; a creaky bridge over the chasm that is our language barrier.
+In such close quarters, the crash-course conversational basics don’t get you very far.

 Dinner table topics often revolved around food — a universal language if there ever was one.
 Translations of “asparagus lettuce” and “persimmon,” varieties of tofu preparation, methods of de-boning fish with chopsticks (I still don’t understand how anyone has the dexterity for this skill).
 We learned the most about each other through this struggle to communicate seemingly simple concepts.
 My host mom (Okaasan) was surprised that my family has a persimmon (柿 kaki) tree, since many European and American students she has hosted in the past had never even seen one before coming to Japan.
 But some of these discoveries were more personal than others.